 Passengers driving to these stations are advised to use alternative parking.

 Map of key affected routes

-Passengers wishing to travel on these dates will need to allow considerably more time for their journeys and should expect to use either diverted trains via longer routes or a replacement bus or coach to connect with rail services.
+Passengers wishing to travel along the Arun Valley line on these dates will need to allow considerably more time for their journeys and should expect to use either diverted trains via longer routes, or a replacement bus or coach to connect with rail services.